momalab/e3/README.md

 }

 ```
-The configuration file we just wrote defines two encryption schemes to be used in the program: TFHE and SEAL, which we named Secure and SecureMod, respectively.
+The configuration file we just wrote defines one encryption scheme to be used in the program: TFHE, which we named Secure.
 We can use any combination of encryption schemes, inclusive the same encryption scheme with different parameters.
 The type 'circuit' works on bit-level arithmetic.
 CGT automatically creates three template classes for this type: SecureUint, SecureInt, and SecureBool.
 They are equivalent to unsigned int, int, and bool.
 We also defined the sizes of plaintexts that we will use in the program (8 and 16 bits).
-For SecureMod, we use the type 'ring', which works in modular arithmetic, therefore, the plaintexts are defined in the interval [0, t-1].

 3. Now, let's write our program.
 Create a text file called 'main.cpp' in 'examples/hello_world' and add the following code:
 ```